by Nebula Haze

 I've created a complete guide to harvesting, drying and curing your weed but here's the long and short of it:

 Wait until the buds on your plants stop growing new white "hairs" (pistils).
-At this point you still have 2-4 weeks left.
-When 90% of the remaining pistils have darkened and started curling in, your buds should be fat and ready for harvest.
+At this point you probably still have a few weeks left.
+When 90% of the pistils have darkened and started curling in, your buds should be fat and ready for harvest.
 You can get even more accurate results by looking at the glittery "trichomes" on the buds under a magnifier, as these turn cloudy white when the buds have reached their highest potency!